BlueSkyDefender/Depth3D/README.md

 A modded port of Normal Filter Anti Aliasing.
 With an interesting use case.
 Use this to assist SMAA or FXAA to catch all of them jaggies without blurring the screen.

 **Blooming HDR**<br />
-A Basic High Bloom low Perf Fake HDR shader that allows for automatic functions to help setting it up in-game.
-WIP
+A Basic High Bloom mid Perf HDR shader that allows for automatic functions to help setting it up in-game.

 And many more in the works.